The ‘kennels’ are probably one of the best known features in Helston but could you answer the following questions?

 At Coverack Bridges, downstream from the extraction point of the Town Leat, another leat extracts water from the Cober to drive a hydro-electric plant operated by Western Hydro Ltd.

 This photo shows the water-driven conical screens that filter water entering the leat.
-The hydro-electric plant produces power which is transformed to 11kv and sold to the grid operator.
+The hydro-electric plant produces power at a rate of 145 kW per hour, which is sold to the grid operator.

 At Trelubbas Wartha the open leat provides drinking water for livestock.
 On the steep slopes below the farm there are many hidden remains of the area’s industrial heritage.